intel/llvm/sycl/doc/design/CompileTimeProperties.md

 * pointer to global object to be annotated, global variable in our case.
-If there are nested annotations on the global variable, constant `getelementptr` instructions can be used to specify at which level the annotation is applied.
+If there are nested annotations on the global variable, constant `getelementptr` instructions can be used to specify the level at which the annotation is applied.
-* pointer to global string, representing the annotation.
+* pointer to global string representing the annotation.
 Each global string is a list of `{name:value}` pairs from the `[[__sycl_detail__::add_ir_annotations_global_variable()]]` annotation.
 Property values are converted to strings in the same way as described above, except that the `nullptr` value is represented as an empty string, `{name}`.
-* pointer to global string, representing the path of the source file where the annotation was applied.
+* pointer to global string representing the path of the source file where the annotation was applied.
 * i32 integer representing the line number in the source file where the annotation was applied.